TomasVotruba/type-coverage/README.md

  }
 ```

-This technique is very simple and useful to start with even on legacy project.
-You also know, how high coverage your project has right now.
+This technique is very simple to start even on legacy project.
+Also, you're now aware exactly how high coverage your project has.

 <br>